DakingDaking Compressors FET III Stereo Compressor

 The FET II’s relied on control voltage summing for the stereo linking.
 Because the FET III is two independent units in one box, it uses audio summing, which is much more accurate.

-The FET III and FET II both use an outboard power supply.
+The FET III uses an outboard power supply.

 The unit is fully RoHs compliant.